micmejia/bible-dump/AMPC/Acts/Acts 7.md

-And [God] made with Abraham a covenant (an agreement to be religiously observed) [^b]of which circumcision was the seal.
+And [God] made with Abraham a covenant (an agreement to be religiously observed) of which circumcision was the seal.
 And under these circumstances [Abraham] became the father of Isaac and circumcised him on the eighth day; and Isaac [did so] when he became the father of Jacob, and Jacob [when each of his sons was born], the twelve patriarchs.